 - Settings > Contacts > Accounts > other accounts > repeat above to delete.

 - Open Contacts app on phone – it should be empty.
 On my device it now says “No Contacts”.
+If there are still contacts visible then in the Outlook app choose Settings > Help & Feedback > Delete All Saved Contacts in order to remove any lingering duplicates.

 - Login to iCloud